-COLUMBUS, OHIO — The National Board of Trial Advocacy (NBTA) is pleased to announce that J. Scott Bowman of the law firm GBM Law has successfully achieved recertification as a Civil Trial Advocate.
+COLUMBUS, OHIO — The National Board of Trial Advocacy (NBTA) is pleased to announce that J. Scott Bowman of the law firm GB Law has successfully achieved recertification as a Civil Trial Advocate.

 The NBTA was formed out of a strong conviction that both the law profession and its clients would benefit from an organization designed specifically to create an objective set of standards illustrating an attorney’s experience and expertise in the practice of trial law.